- Reference Number: HEY-963/2017

 - Avoid taking aspirin for at least ten days after surgery.

-- For discomfort use a painkiller that you would normally take for a headache.
+- For discomfort use pain relief medication that you would normally take for a headache.

 - Also avoid exercise especially swimming for two weeks after surgery.